righettig/DayZTradeCenter/README.md

 7. Make sure DayZTradeCenter.Domain.Model.Identity is the default project in the Package Manager Console
 8. Run Update-Database from the Package Manager Console.
 This will create the dev database with a bunch of entities already configured for you

+### Known issues

+Sometimes it may happen that "Update-Database" is not recognized as the name of a cmdlet inside the Package Manager Console.
+Try closing and reopening VS. This should do the trick.
+More info here: http://stackoverflow.com/questions/9674983/the-term-update-database-is-not-recognized-as-the-name-of-a-cmdlet

 ## Release notes

 - v0.2.5380.19796: